Don't Be Cruel: The Beatles versions

 According to author Mark Lewisohn in The Complete Beatles Chronicles (p.
 362) the Beatles performed "Don't Be Cruel" live from about 1959 to 1961, though no recording is known to survive.
 The band did record a laid-back version during the massive 1969 Get Back sessions, but it has never been officially released.
-However ex-Beatles John Lennon, Ringo Starr, Pete Best and Lennon's former bandmembers the Quarrymen as well as Tony Sheridan all later recorded versions of it.
+However, ex-Beatles John Lennon, Ringo Starr, Pete Best and Lennon's former bandmembers the Quarrymen as well as Tony Sheridan all later recorded versions of it.

 Other versions

-Many other artists including Connie Francis (1959, Rock 'n' Roll Million Sellers), Annette Peacock, Barbara Lynn (1963, Jamie #1244 45 RPM, No. 93 on the Hot 100), Bill Black's Combo, Billy Swan, Devo, The Residents, Cheap Trick, Daffy Duck, Merle Haggard, Jerry Lee Lewis, Neil Diamond, and Jackie Wilson have recorded the song.
+Many other artists including Connie Francis (1959, Rock 'n' Roll Million Sellers), Annette Peacock, Barbara Lynn (1963, Jamie #1244 45 RPM, No. 93 on the Hot 100), Bill Black's Combo, Billy Swan, Devo, the Residents, Cheap Trick, Daffy Duck, Merle Haggard, Jerry Lee Lewis, Neil Diamond, and Jackie Wilson have recorded the song.
 Presley was said to be so impressed with Wilson's version that he would later incorporate many of Wilson's mannerisms into future performances.

 Debbie Harry of the new wave group Blondie recorded the song for the Otis Blackwell tribute album Brace Yourself!
 A Tribute to Otis Blackwell.
 A cover by American country music duo the Judds peaked at number 10 on the Billboard Hot Country Singles chart in 1987.
 Cheap Trick's version of this song, the second single released from the band's tenth studio album Lap of Luxury, reached No. 4 on the Billboard Hot 100 for two weeks in October 1988.

 Jonathan Rhys Meyers lip-synched the original version of the song in a scene from the 2005 miniseries Elvis, where he is shown performing the song at the Jacksonville Theater.

 A cover of the song was performed by Everlife for the 2006 Disney feature Leroy & Stitch.

+The new wave band Devo covered this song on their album “Total Devo.”